gwbres/cggtts/README.md

 By default the Tracking duration is 16' (13' Ephemerides + 3' historical warmup) so you can only get 90 track from a typical Observation RINEX spanning 24 h.

+`SkyTracker` allows real time modification of the tracking duration, although that is not recommended, unless you have means to change the tracking duration on the remote site at the same time.

 ## CGGTTS-CLI

 [A command line application](gnss_cli/README.md) is developed to process one or two CGGTTS file for clock comparison.